Caltech-OCTO/Subzero.jl/README.md

 Check out our [documentation](https://github.com/Caltech-OCTO/Subzero.jl/blob/documentation/documentation.md) for more examples and explanations for the code above.

 ## Citing:
 We still need to figure this out.
-Please reach out so we can discuss thing.
+Please reach out so we can discuss.

 ## Contributing:
 If you’re interested in helping develop Subzero, have found a bug, or have a new feature that you want implemented, please open an issue on the repository and we can talk about this.
-We will be working on a contributers guide for this in the future.
+We will be working on a contributers' guide for this in the future.

 ## Movies:

 **Shear Flow**
 In this simulation, the ocean flow is 0m/s at the top and bottom of the domain, gradually increasing towards 0.5m/s in the middle of the domain.
 All four boundaries are periodic.
 We used a timestep of 20 seconds for 4,320 timesteps, which is one day.

 **Simple Strait**
 In this simulation, the ocean floe is uniformly -0.3 m/s from top to bottom of the simulation.
 The top and bottom boundaries are periodic, with the right and left being collision boundaries.
 However, the collision boundaries are covered by two pieces of topography forming the strait.
 This simulation also has 20 second timesteps, run for 4,320 timesteps, which is one day.